 After the meeting melvis and I headed back to my place to try and watch the NCAA championship game to no avail.
-I've used a site to watch alot of pro sports on, and even NCAA games early in the Bowl Season, but in the later, more important games it's been completely shit!
-NFL games, no problem.
-What's going on?
+I've used a site to watch alot of pro sports on, and even NCAA games early in the Bowl Season, but in the later, more important games it's be

 After my futile efforts to see the game, we headed out across the river to Todoroki stadium to see where I'll be spending several drunkin' nights this spring and summer watching Kawasaki Frontale games.
 The walk took about 35 mins, and the stadium looks alright, a bit old (built in 1965) but apparently a good atmosphere to see a soccer game.
 The area around the stadium is kind of a giant sport/nature complex with a bunch of baseball and soccer fields, and a few parks, ponds, and a lake.
 I think I'm gonna take a bike ride down there again today since work didn't call me in today...